drewdotpro/ExplorationReward/README.md

 commands:
   - 'give %p diamond 1'
   - 'say &r&6%p &rdiscovered a new chunk in &c ''%w''&r!'
   - 'tell %p &rNice job!
-You discovered a &6new chunk&r&c!&r Take your reward.'</pre>
+You discovered a &6new chunk&r&c!&r Take your reward.'
+run-every: 100</pre>

 ## Commands
 This plugin does not contain any commands.